stonier/feed_the_troll/doc/reconfiguration.rst

 the dynamic_reconfigure servers you wish to fire up along with any initial parameter overrides to use when instantiating them.

 It also manages these for free.
-That is, it is able to bring the dynamic reconfigure servers up and down in sync with the starting up and tearing down of your higher level applications.
+You can start with an initial collection of default dynamic reconfigure servers with their respective configurations.
+You can then also dynamically bring up, update or tear down servers as you wish at a later time so that the reconfiguration syncs with the starting up and tearing down of your higher level applications.

 *Reconfigure your Reconfiguration!*